 The value of a 3D scan extends beyond the visual tour.
 The underlying data is exportable for use in standard AEC software.
 The MatterPak™ Bundle from a Matterport scan is a key example, providing:

-- Colorized Point Cloud (.XYZ): A set of millions of data points with XYZ coordinates and RGB color values.
-This is used for creating accurate as-built models in software like Revit®.
+- Colorized Point Cloud (.XYZ): A set of millions of data points with XYZ coordinates and RGB color values, used for creating accurate as-built models in software like Revit®.

 - 3D Mesh File (.OBJ): A textured 3D model that can be used in a wide range of 3D modeling and VR software.